deepsense-ai/db-ally/docs/how-to/llms/custom.md

 ### Step 2: Create the custom LLM client

 The [`client`](../../reference/llms/index.md#dbally.llms.base.LLM.client) property is an abstract method that must be implemented in your subclass.
-This property should return an instance of [`LLMClient`](../../reference/llms/index.md#dbally.llms.clients.base.LLMClient) that your LLM will use to interact with the model:
+This property should return an instance of [`LLMClient`](../../reference/llms/index.md#dbally.llms.clients.base.LLMClient) that your LLM will use to interact with the model.

 ```python
 class MyLLM(LLM[LiteLLMOptions]):